SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 The *simplest* way to get this data is from the [`swiftLanguageVersions`](https://developer.apple.com/documentation/swift_packages/package/3197887-swiftlanguageversions) and [`platforms`](https://developer.apple.com/documentation/swift_packages/package/3197886-platforms) properties of the package manifest, and that’s what we shipped with when we [launched the site back in June](https://iosdevweekly.com/issues/460#start).

-The problem is that neither of those properties is perfect for describing the Swift version, or platform support. `swiftLanguageVersions` isn’t granular enough, only [officially](https://developer.apple.com/documentation/swift_packages/swiftversion) allowing values of `v4`, `v4_2`, and `v5`.
-The `platforms` property is better but doesn’t let package authors declare compatibility with non-Apple operating systems such as Linux.
+The problem is that neither of those properties is perfect. `swiftLanguageVersions` isn’t granular enough, only [officially](https://developer.apple.com/documentation/swift_packages/swiftversion) allowing values of `v4`, `v4_2`, and `v5`.
+The `platforms` property is better, but doesn’t let package authors declare compatibility with non-Apple operating systems such as Linux.

 Wouldn’t it be fantastic if you could see a matrix like this for *every* package? 😍

 XXXXXXXX – Screenshot – XXXXXXXX

-When we started thinking about how best to solve this problem, and the obvious solution was to build the packages!
+When we started thinking about how best to solve this problem, the obvious best solution was to build the packages!
 What better way to see if a package is compatible with Swift 4.2 than to build it with the version of `xcodebuild` that shipped with Xcode 10.1.

 So that’s what we did, and it’s available right now.
 Why not [give it a try](https://swiftpackageindex.com) by searching for a few of your favourite packages? 🚀

-### Accurate, Real-World Compatibility Data
+### Accurate, real-world compatibility data

 It’s a little more complicated than “just build each package” though.
 A package might build with Swift 5.2 on iOS, but that same build might fail using Swift 5.2 on macOS due to a UIKit dependency, or other macOS specific issue.
-What you need is a *matrix* of builds to generate a picture of compatibility across Swift versions and platforms together.
+What’s needed is a *matrix* of builds to generate an accurate picture of compatibility.

 So, if we run builds using Swift 5.1 on iOS, macOS, tvOS, watchOS, and with Linux and *any* of them pass, it’s compatible with Swift 5.2.
 If *any* version of Swift builds without failure on iOS, then the package supports iOS.

 We ended up with a platform list of: